ayadebbagh/Write-ups/CTF write-ups/picoCTF/keygen-me.py.md

 key_part_static2_trial = "}"
 key_full_template_trial = key_part_static1_trial + key_part_dynamic1_trial + key_part_static2_trial
 ```
 Looking further into the code, the `check_key` function seems to be of interest.
 It tells exactly how the license key is checked and validated.
-We first start with checking the static part which is given to us
+We first start with checking the static part which is given to us as `picoCTF{1n_7h3_|<3y_of_`
 ```
 # Check static base key part --v
         i = 0